rwilliaise/cgrip/README.md

         Save all material maps found in the zips.
     -z, --zip [DIR]
-        Save material zip file, optionally to dir DIR. default: OUTPUT --ao
+        Save material zip file, optionally to dir DIR. default: OUTPUT -s, --downscale SIZE
+        Downscale exported matmaps. format: WxH
+    --quantize [PALETTE]
+        Quantize with given palette or the default Aseprite palette.
+    --macro SCALE
+        When downscaling, multiply the size of non-albedo maps by this.
+    --gen-godot4
+        Generate Godot 4 materials alongside the textures.
+    --nearest
+        Generate any in-game materials to use nearest filtering instead of linear.
+    --ao
         Save ambientocclusion matmap.
     -c, --color